jwerle/numeronym/README.md

 numeronym
 ======

-Convert and/or define numeronyms from a words
+Convert and/or define numeronyms from words

 ## install